-Check the Timing tab located on the right side of the screen.
-Selections on this panel are used to set the time span over which the income will be earned.
+Check the Timing tab located on the left side of the screen.
+Selections on this screen are used to set the time span over which the income will be earned.

 Unless you ticked “already retired” when first setting up the client case, the Employment Starts and Employment Ends events are selected by default, indicating that this salary will be earned from the beginning of the plan (the Start event) until your client’s planned retirement, the earner's Retirement event.

 The period over which these earnings are expected are also highlighted in the timeline as are the events that set the beginning and end of the earnings.

 Note – As a rule, items such as earnings, are set to start at the beginning of the year of their start event.
 The same applies to their end.
 John’s salary, in this case, will end at the beginning of the year in which he turns 65, based on the selected end event.
 AdviserGo does not do partial year calculations in pro rata amounts.
 Only full year calculations are performed to keep things focused on big picture, broad stroke financial planning.

 Selecting alternative start or end events - How to begin or end incomes in other years of the plan

 You don’t have to stick with the software’s default timing for incomes.

 If an alternative start or end event is already on the timeline, either:

 Drag and drop the event from the timeline below into the Employment Starts or Employment Ends boxes above the timeline, or

 Click the event icon and select Set as Start Event or Set as End Event.